lindosystems/lindoapi.jl/README.md

 `MOI.set(model, ::AbstractCallback, cbfunc)`

 `::AbstractCallback` Will represent the type of callback function being set.
-This abstract data type has been extended by four datatypes exclusive to the Lindoapi.jl
+This abstract data type has been extended by four datatypes exclusive to the LindoAPI.jl

 * `LogFunction(uDict::Dict{String, Any})`
 * `CallbackFunction(uDict::Dict{String, Any})`